MarinsPlayLab/Orbis-Mayhem-Legal/Privacy-Policy.md

 4. **No data harvesting by us**
    We do not run mass data-harvesting operations, data brokering, or selling of personal data.
 Our focus is making Orbis Mayhem fun and safe to play, not building a data-mining business.

-5. **Third-party independence**
-   We cannot control what large third-party providers do with data they collect as independent controllers (e.g., Google, Apple, Unity, GitHub).
+5. **Third-party independence with timely disclosures** We cannot control what large third-party providers do with data they collect as independent controllers (e.g., Google, Apple, Unity, GitHub).
 They operate under their own legal frameworks.
 To understand their practices, you must review their policies and terms.
+We commit to updating this Privacy Policy as soon as reasonably practical whenever we integrate or remove a third-party provider, but there may be a short delay between a release and the documentation update.

 ---